tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 #### What is it?

 *Scriptless Scripts* was coined and invented by mathematician Andrew Poelstra.
 It entails offering scripting functionality without actual scripts on the blockchain to implement smart contracts.
-At the time of writing (February 2019) it can only work on the Mimblewimble blockchain and makes use of a specific Schnorr signature scheme [[38]] that allows for signature aggregation, mathematically combining several signatures into a single signature, without having to prove Knowledge of Secret Keys (KOSK).
+At the time of writing (July 2018) it can only work on the Mimblewimble blockchain and makes use of a specific Schnorr signature scheme [[38]] that allows for signature aggregation, mathematically combining several signatures into a single signature, without having to prove Knowledge of Secret Keys (KOSK).
 This is known as the *plain public-key model*, where the only requirement is that each potential signer has a public key.
 The KOSK scheme requires that users prove knowledge (or possession) of the secret key during public key registration with a certification authority, and is one way to generically prevent rogue-key attacks. ([[35]], [[36]])

 Signature aggregation properties sought here are ([[35]], [[36]]):